Diet Menus Slimming Challenge

 J. Devina formula (1974)

-Like Hamwi's formula, it was originally designed to calculate the dose of a medicine based on your weight and height.
-Over time, the formula became a universal method for calculating IBW.
+Like the Hamwi formula, it was initially designed to calculate the dosage of a medicine based on a person's weight and height.
+Over time, it became the universal method for calculating IBW.

 For men: 50.0 kg + 2.3 kg per inch over 5 feet